alexRyan719/playground-hbgs278s/intro.md

 These are exaggerations, as what computers need to do is much simpler as far as tasks go.
 At the basic level, computers are just locating, calculating, or saving data.
 That's it.
 We've come so far as to be able to represent just about anything as data.

+# My YouTube Channel

-# If you get stuck, I recommend the video I made streaming the creation of this playground: https://www.youtube.com/watch?v=X8Vu-nEtMVA
+If you get stuck, I recommend the video I made streaming the creation of this playground: https://www.youtube.com/watch?v=X8Vu-nEtMVA

+Here is my playlist for learning beginner Python programming: https://youtube.com/playlist?list=PLrUDqFPKLyT0hyTCzZeU9xYRXLTTLpoCk&si=56PujyQydBEsif2w

 # Live Python Examples